 Over the years I’ve had Fondue at various places around the world, but it wasn’t till last summer when I had it once again, in Switzerland, at the home of a friend, that I appreciated the very nuances of this devilishly tasty Swiss offering.

 Oh well!
 If I think of an actual best food experience, there is one thing that definitely stands out.
-There have been so many awesome places and different food I tired during my trips.
-But surprisingly, the best one happened to be a not an expensive restaurant, but a small food truck owned by a Venezuelan guy in Helsinki, Finland.
+There have been so many awesome places and different food I tried during my trips.
+But surprisingly, the best one happened to be a small food truck owned by a Venezuelan guy in Helsinki, Finland.